 We look forward to seeing you again at your next appointment with us.
 We love to make a great impression.

 A Panoramic x-ray machine rotates around your entire head to take a 360-degree view of your teeth, sinuses, and the bone structure of your head and jaws.
 This provides a more complete image than standard x-rays.
-Panoramic x-ray imagery is a valuable resource for Dr. Childress and Dr. Alassaad to use in diagnosis and treatment planning.
+Panoramic x-ray imagery is a valuable resource for Dr. Childress to use in diagnosis and treatment planning.

 Soft Tissue Lasers